Introduction

 graeme, about 4 years agoHow do you handle +12V pulse for UPDI entry?

-UPDI expert, almost 4 years ago@UPDI expert: By default, you don't need a +12V pulse for UPDI programming.
+UPDI expert, about 4 years ago@UPDI expert: By default, you don't need a +12V pulse for UPDI programming.
 You only need that to unlock the UPDI pin in case you reconfigured the pin into a RESET or GPIO pin.

 UPDI rookie, about 3 years agoFunny that "UPDI expert" does not know that the +12V is not necessary by default.